-"You'd have been eaten," Monika stated lightly.
+"You'd have been eaten," Monika stated acerbically.
 "And I'm pretty sure that outfit doesn't make you minty fresh."
 She once again judgmentally eyed his shabby Santa getup.
-"You should do something 'bout that.
-Me, I'm gonna do something about this smell."
-She wrinkled her nose and tried scraping her boot on the pavement one more time.
+"You should do something 'bout that."

-Robin put everything including the dagger back in his satchel where it promptly disappeared.
-He fell into step at the shorter woman's shoulder as she headed down the sidewalk toward the blue-curtain building's entryway.
-"Like what should I do?
+Robin put everything except the dagger back in his satchel where it promptly disappeared.
+He fell into step at the shorter woman's shoulder as she headed down the sidewalk toward the blue-widow building's entryway.
+"Like what?
 I don't even know where I am or what's going on!"
-Hopefully he didn't sound desperate, but he was actually feeling pretty desperate; scared shitless, even, if he allowed that sort of thinking to creep in.
+Hopefully he didn't sound desperate, but he was actually pretty desperate.
+Probably even scared shitless if he allowed that sort of thinking to creep in.

 Monika stopped in the doorway with one hand on the handle and turned to jab a wagging finger at him.
-"I moved out here to keep to myself.
-All that supernatural craycray can diddle itself elsewheres."
-She grunted sourly.
-"Looks like it's starting to creep in here after all if Ferals are sniffin' round for snacks.
+"I moved out here to keep to myself and let all the cray-cray play out elsewheres.
+Looks like it's starting to creep in here after all if Ferals are sniffin' round for snacks.
 You best find yourself a vanilla little hidey-hole and bury your pasty ass inside it.
-You aint gonna last long if you wander into some colorized zone and one of the clans gets a whiff of ya."
+You aint gonna last long if you wander into a colorized zone and one of the clans gets a whiff of ya."

 "Clans?
-You mean more wereCreatures?"
+You mean more were-creatures?"
 How many more of those things are out there if there are 'zones' of them?
 This is way more than I can handle by myself.

-Monika pursed her lips and sucked her teeth, a mannerism Robin might normally find distracting if he weren't so panicky.
-"Boy, you need to read that tome they gave you.
+Monika pursed her lips and sucked her teeth, a mannerism Robin might normally find distracting if he wasn't so panicky.
+"Boy, you need to read that pamphlet they gave you.
 Do some learnin' if you wanna have any chance of surviving.
 Figure out your skills and powers then get better at 'em."